A Perspective on Time towards Wireless 6G: Introduction

-Nevertheless, a growing body of emerging scenarios and research results points out that the maximalist approach of \gls{urllc} to time-sensitive applications and services is limited.
+Nevertheless, a growing body of emerging scenarios and research results points out that the maximalistic approach of \gls{urllc} to time-sensitive applications and services is limited.
 To illustrate this claim, consider the simple scenario on Fig.~\ref{fig:HighRatevsLatency}, where two different users share an uplink channel to a common \gls{bs}.
 One of the users requires a high rate, while the other sends intermittent critical updates as a part of a networked control system.
-Fig.~\ref{fig:HighRatevsLatency}a shows the case that reflects a conservative \gls{urllc} approach, in which low-latency transmissions have reserved slots that guarantee maximal latency of at most $4$ time slots.
-As mentioned above, this can make the system less efficient when the intermittent user has no updates in certain slots, while those slots remain unused by the high-rate user.
+In a practical setting, the same \gls{bs} may not be the communication end-point for both users, so here we assume that the \gls{bs} has an edge server for the low latency user, while the high-rate user may have a different end-point and the timing aspects for this user are irrelevant in this discussion.
+Yet, the model is sufficient to show the interactions among the two services over the access resources.
+Fig.~\ref{fig:HighRatevsLatency}a shows the case that reflects a conservative \gls{urllc} approach, in which low latency transmissions have reserved slots that guarantee maximal latency of at most four time slots.
+As mentioned above, this can make the system less efficient when the intermittent user has no updates in certain slots, since those slots remain unused by the high rate user.
 Fig.~\ref{fig:HighRatevsLatency}b shows the same setting, but with the assumption that the transmission of the updates from the intermittent user is based on a \emph{pull-based communication model}~\cite{holm2021freshness}.
-To elaborate, the \gls{bs} features a predictive controller that can estimate in advance when it will need the next update, based on the age of the current update and the state of the system.
+To elaborate, the \gls{bs} features a predictive controller that can estimate in advance when it will need the next update, based on the freshness of the current update and the state of the system.
 Naturally, this prediction will also depend on the variability and the temporal evolution of the physical phenomenon observed by the monitoring control device.
 This simple example illustrates how \emph{predictability} can improve system efficiency, while satisfying the timing objectives without strict reservations defined by the minimal latency.